basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 # riak-admin security revoke search.query,search.admin ON index FROM riakuser
 ```

-More comprehensive information on search-related security can be found [[here|Riak Search Security]].
+More comprehensive information on search-related security can be found under [[Riak Search Security]].

 ## Managing Sources

-If security has been enabled and users have been created and granted access to some or all of Riak's functionality, you will then need to manage _means_ of authentication using security **sources**.
+While user management enables you to control _authorization_ with regard to users, security **sources** provide you with an interface for managing means of _authentication_.
+If you create users and grant them access to some or all of Riak's functionality as described in the [[User Management|Authentication and Authorization#User-Management]] section, you will then need to define security sources required for authentication.

-### Add source
+### Add Source

-Riak security sources may apply to all users or only to a specific user or role.
-The following source types are supported:
+Riak security sources may be applied to all users/roles or only to a specific user or role.

-Available sources:
+#### Available Sources

 Source   | Description |
 :--------|:------------|
-`trust` | Always authenticates successfully if access has been granted to a user, a role, or all users on a specified CIDR range |
+`trust` | Always authenticates successfully if access has been granted to a user, a role, or all users on the specified CIDR range |
-`password` | Check the user's password against the one stored in Riak |
+`password` | Check the user's password against the [PBKSD2](http://en.wikipedia.org/wiki/PBKDF2) hashed password stored in Riak |
 `pam`  | Authenticate against the given pluggable authentication module (PAM) service |
 `certificate` | Authenticate using a client certificate |

-### Adding a trusted source
+### Adding a Trusted Source

 Security sources can be added either to specific users or roles or to all users.